cspray/annotated-container/README.md

 ### 0.3.x

+- Support the concept of a Service that is not shared, instead is recreated on every retrieval ... :x:
-- Support for amphp/injector ... :x:
+- Support a Service being marked as primary to be used for multiple alias resolution ... :x:
-- Support for PrototypeServices, or an unshared Service ... :x:
+- Support a Service having an explicit name that is not the FQCN ... :x:
-- Support a PrimaryService Attribute to help multiple alias resolution ... :x:
+- Support a ServiceCollection Attribute which allows collecting many Services ... :x:
+- Support easily configuring third-party code that can't be annotated ... :x:

 ### 0.4.x

-- Support a Service having an explicit name that is not the FQCN ... :x:
+- Support creating a Container with different backing libraries ... :x:
-- Have convenience functions that abstracts away common boilerplate ... :x:
+- Have convenience functions for common ways of interacting with the library ... :x:
+- Solidify and document the process one would take for deploying this code in production ... :x:

 ### 1.0 and beyond

 - Improve handling of logical errors... :x:
 - Host documentation on website ... :x:
-- Support defining scalar values from an arbitrary source ... :question_mark:
+- Support defining scalar values from an arbitrary source ... :question: